Have you ever seen a Pac-Van liquid storage tank and wondered what they’re being used for?

 • Produced water containment

-Environmental firms contact Pac-Van about leasing our tanks for the following uses:
+Environmental firms contact Pac-Van about leasing our liquid storage containers for the following uses:

 • Wastewater remediation

 • Collection and storage of various types of environmental spills*